24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - in some states, there may be a separate foreign ownership of land register (distinct from the FIRB approval requirements); and

 - in relation to the acquisition of certain types of real estate in some states, purchasers must enquire about the vendor’s residency status and vendor’s GST compliance.
 Depending on the information provided by the vendor, the purchaser may be required by law to withhold a prescribed amount from the purchase price and remit this amount to the Australian Taxation Office.
-Failure to comply with this obligation to retain and remit funds, will make the purchaser personally responsible for these amounts.
-See Chapter 10 of this publication, 'Foreign Investment Regulation' and Chapter 11 of this publication, ‘Taxation, stamp duty and customs duty’.
+Failure to comply with this obligation to retain and remit funds will make the purchaser personally responsible for these amounts.
+See the 'Foreign investment regulation' and ‘Taxation, stamp duty and customs duty’ chapters of this publication.

 Australian law imposes certain general responsibilities and liabilities on land owners.
 A brief overview of some of these responsibilities and liabilities is set out here.
 Other responsibilities and liabilities may apply where entering into certain transactions, such as: